 Swimmers of all ages enjoy our sandy beaches located in Historic Downtown Vermilion and either side of the city.
 Recreational boating of every kind, jet skis, canoeing, and sail boats adorn the Vermilion harbor, where ship building was once the major industry.

 Free concerts, outdoor movies, museums, galleries and more are offered throughout the year in Vermilion, Ohio and surrounding areas.
 Discover all the arts and entertainment that Vermilion has to offer.
 Discover Vermilion Ohio's Arts & Entertainment.

 The Vermilion River, which flows into Lake Erie, endows marina facilities with more than 1,000 boat slips and ramps for easy access to the Lake, earning Vermilion the title of the “Largest Small Boat Harbour on the Great Lakes.”
 Lake freighters are a regular sight on Lake Erie making their way through the Great Lakes.

-The Vermilion Port Authority invites you to visit our Vermilion Public Guest Docks.
-You are in the center of Vermilion's historical district and within easy walking distance of many quaint specialty shops, groceries, ice, restaurants, fast food, historical homes, overnight accommodations, professional services and the Main Street Beach.
+Vermilion Ohio invites you to visit our public guest docks and boat ramps.
+You are in the center of Vermilion's historical district and within easy walking distance of many quaint specialty shops, groceries, ice, restaurants, fast food, historical homes, overnight accommodations, professional services and the beach.

 Trains began running through Vermilion, Ohio starting in 1853.
 For over 140 years the rumbling, roaring, shaking, screaming tornados have rushed through the quiet village.
 Ships have come and gone in this little city by the sea, but they were never the acoustic monsters like the trains which roll along like wild demons in a race.
 Freight of all kinds flies through the city, and as far as we can foresee, it will continue for 140 more years.
 Such is life in a railroad town.